Everton-da-Costa/BarmaRidgeBJPS2025/README.md

 ```

 ---

+## Code of Conduct

+Please note that the BarmaRidgeBJPS2025 project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.

 ## 🛠️ Installation
 This research compendium can be installed as an R package directly from GitHub.
 This is the recommended method as it handles all dependencies automatically.